ILXNAH/ILXNAH.github.io/content/posts/Creating Obsidian blog with Hugo.md

 7. Navigate to [Hugo Themes](https://themes.gohugo.io/) and pick a theme to install for your blog.
 8. Select installation option for a specific theme, e.g. look here for [Terminal theme](https://themes.gohugo.io/themes/hugo-theme-terminal/).
 I used local installation to avoid any fuss when transferring between repos.
 	`git clone https://github.com/panr/hugo-theme-terminal.git themes/terminal`
-9. Edit the config file called so that it matches the installed theme.
-10. Ad 9.)
-Terminal theme has a [config file](https://themes.gohugo.io/themes/hugo-theme-terminal/#how-to-configure) on its page which you can copy (leave out modules) and paste into `hugo.toml`
+9. Edit the config file called so that it matches the installed theme; Terminal theme has a [config file](https://themes.gohugo.io/themes/hugo-theme-terminal/#how-to-configure) on its page which you can copy (leave out modules) and paste into `hugo.toml`.
-11. Run Hugo server preview with `hugo serve`
+10. Run Hugo server preview with `hugo serve`
 	- Take a look at [//localhost:1313/](//localhost:1313/) > Ctrl+C to cancel website preview
 #### Syncing Obsidian to Hugo
 - posts folder will be syncing from `Obsidian Vault/Hugo Posts` into `/ILXNAH.github.io/content/posts`